choreonoid/choreonoid-doc/en/basics/sceneview.rst

 Note that when the mouse cursor points to an empty area in the scene, the operation focuses on the area that was pointed to immediately before.

-Pressing the "Viewpoint Recovery Button" in the Scene Bar adjusts the translation position and zoom so that all objects in the scene are visible without changing the viewpoint direction.
+Pressing the "Fit view to all objects" Button in the Scene Bar adjusts the translation position and zoom so that all objects in the scene are visible without changing the viewpoint direction.
 This is useful when you lose track of what you're looking at while performing viewpoint change operations.

 Viewpoint Change Modifier Keys